vuejs-translations/docs-zh-cn/src/api/built-in-directives.md

 Create a two-way binding on a form input element or a component.

-- **Expects:** varies based on value of form inputs element or output of components
+- **预期：** varies based on value of form inputs element or output of components

 - **Limited to:**